The red circle indicates the subject of this chapter

 3．Musashi ( 武蔵 ) in Edo ( 江戸 )

 The swords made in the Musashi area, katana and wakizashi, have a shallow sori (curvature).
 Often the width of the upper part of the body tends to be narrow.
-Usually, the hamon starts with a small irregular pattern, gradually becomes a bigger irregular, then a few inches under the yokote line, it becomes a small irregular again.
-The boshi is usually Komaru-boshi.
+Usually, the Hamon starts with a small irregular pattern, gradually becomes a bigger irregular pattern, then a few inches under the yokote line, it becomes a small irregular pattern again.
+The Boshi is usually Komaru-boshi.
 The Ji-hada is somewhat rough.
 Masame-hada shows on Shinogi-ji.

 - Echizen ( 越前 ) and 5.
 Kaga (加賀 )